kschuler/guide/current/how-to-run.md

 The following studies require special methods (click to view these methods):
 - [0035-babysaffran-srt-patient](#0035-babysaffran-srt-patient)

+### Good experiment hygiene
+1. Make sure the experiment has been throughly tested on the computer you are using.
+2. Before running an experiment
+  - Turn off the internet
+  - Ensure all applications are closed (nothing is running)
+  - Turn off Dropbox syncing
+  - Make sure you are running the correct experiment
+3. After running an experiment
+  - Turn on the internet
+  - Turn on Dropbox syncing
+  - Make sure the data you have collected syncs to Dropbox
+  - Turn the computer off completely (end of day)

 ### Follow these steps
 In general, follow these steps when running an experiment.
 These steps are auxillary to the lab's subject running checklists linked here.